Grades

 0 = nothing or very little submitted

-email explanations.
+If you are unsatisfied with the grade assigned to you by the TA, please contact me.
 I reserve the right to audit any homework, no matter how old.
-I also reserve the right to require a verbal code walk through from any
+I also reserve the right to require a verbal code walk-through from any student to verify understanding of the materials and originality of the work done.

 All homework is pledged.
 DO NOT copy and paste work done by others.
 It is an honor violation.
 You are not learning anything from doing that, and you might insert in your homework subtle errors that might reveal what you did.
 I will pursue honor violations according to UVA policies.